unChaz/sci-fi-5e/srd/classes/arcanist.md

 #### Tek Mastery

 At 18th level, you have achieved such mastery over certain tek skills that you can cast them at will.
-Choose a 1st-level wizard tek skill and a 2nd-level wizard tek skill that are in your tek skill datapad.
+Choose a 1st-level arcanist tek skill and a 2nd-level arcanist tek skill that are in your tek skill datapad.
 You can cast those tek skills at their lowest level without expending a tek skill slot when you have them prepared.
 If you want to cast either tek skill at a higher level, you must expend a tek skill slot as normal.

 By spending 8 hours in study, you can exchange one or both of the tek skills you chose for different tek skills of the same levels.

 #### Signature Tek Skills

 When you reach 20th level, you gain mastery over two powerful tek skills and can cast them with little effort.
-Choose two 3rd-level wizard tek skills in your tek skill datapad as your signature tek skills.
+Choose two 3rd-level arcanist tek skills in your tek skill datapad as your signature tek skills.
 You always have these tek skills prepared, they don’t count against the number of tek skills you have prepared, and you can cast each of them once at 3rd level without expending a tek skill slot.
 When you do so, you can’t do so again until you finish a short or long rest.

 If you want to cast either tek skill at a higher level, you must expend a tek skill slot as normal.

 #### Arcane Traditions

-The study of wizardry is ancient, stretching back to the earliest mortal discoveries of tek.
+The study of arcanistry is ancient, stretching back to the earliest mortal discoveries of tek.
 It is firmly established in futuristic gaming worlds, with various traditions dedicated to its complex study.

 The most common arcane traditions in the multiverse revolve around the schools of tek.
-Wizards through the ages have cataloged thousands of tek skills, grouping them into eight categories called schools.
-In some places, these traditions are literally schools; a wizard might study at the School of Illusion while another studies across town at the School of Enchantment.
+Arcanists through the ages have cataloged thousands of tek skills, grouping them into eight categories called schools.
+In some places, these traditions are literally schools; a arcanist might study at the School of Illusion while another studies across town at the School of Enchantment.
 In other institutions, the schools are more like academic departments, with rival faculties competing for students and funding.
-Even wizards who train apprentices in the solitude of their own towers use the division of tek into schools as a learning device, since the tek skills of each school require mastery of different techniques.
+Even arcanists who train apprentices in the solitude of their own towers use the division of tek into schools as a learning device, since the tek skills of each school require mastery of different techniques.

 ##### School of Evocation